SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 The task facing API shall be wrapped in a new class "TaskUtil".
 Similarly to the [MiddlewareUtil](https://sap.github.io/ui5-tooling/api/module-@ui5_server.middleware.MiddlewareUtil.html) of the UI5 Server, it should provide a [specVersion-dependent interface](https://github.com/SAP/ui5-server/blob/master/lib/middleware/MiddlewareUtil.js#L21) to convenience functions as well as the new tagging APIs.

-A task with specVersion 2.2 or higher is provided with an instance of TaskUtil.
+Every custom task defining specVersion 2.2 or higher shall be provided with an instance of TaskUtil.

 **Example usage:**
 ```js